 - Tight muscles

 Proper stretching of cold and injured muscles and rest can help you avoid straining your muscles.

 Strained Muscle Symptoms

 Symptoms depend on how you strained the muscle.

 You feel immediate soreness or pain in the affected muscle.
 If you try to use that muscle, it hurts even more.
 The area becomes tender and swollen.
 In the most severe cases, there may be a skin bruise because of bleeding underneath.
 Moving the nearby joints causes pain.
-Running and lifting are common activities that cause this type of muscle strain.
+Running and lifting commonly cause this type of muscle strain.

 When you do an activity that your body is not used to doing, the muscles are not in shape for that kind of activity.
 You may not feel pain during the activity, but the next day a muscle or set of muscles may be very sore.
 The muscle will be tender, and using it causes pain or discomfort.